- 3 large seedless oranges

 - 1 tbsp chopped pistachios

 - Finely grate enough orange zest to measure ½ tsp.
 Set aside.

-- Dressing: In a bowl combine reserved orange zest, limejuice, cumin, Ras el Hanout and honey.
+- In a bowl combine reserved orange zest, limejuice, cumin, Ras al Hanout and honey.
 Add olive oil and whisk until blended.
 Season to taste with salt and pepper.
 Drizzle the vinaigrette evenly over the citrus and onions.
 Sprinkle with mint, pistachios and pomegranate seeds.
 Serve immediately.